plone/training/mastering_plone/restapi.rst

 Installing plone.restapi
 ------------------------

-We install :py:mod:`plone.restapi` like any other add-on package by adding it to :file:`buildout.cfg` and then activating it in the :guilabel:`Add-ons` panel.
+We install :mod:`plone.restapi` like any other add-on package by adding it to :file:`buildout.cfg` and then activating it in the :guilabel:`Add-ons` panel.
 This will automatically add and configure a new PAS plugin named `jwt_auth` used for JSON web token authentication.

 Explore the API